Scholarships and Prizes

-The University of Oklahoma has a long history of supporting international education, and a proud heritage of welcoming international students, including Iranian students, into the Sooner family.
-Since the 1950s, thousands of Iranian students have traveled to our campus, joined our community, and pursued advanced degrees at the University of Oklahoma.
-Hundreds of Iranian students continue to study at OU today.
+The University of Oklahoma has a long history of supporting international education, and a proud heritage of welcoming international students, including Iranian students.
+Since the 1950s, thousands of Iranian students have pursued advanced degrees at the University of Oklahoma.
+Scores of Iranian students continue to study at OU today.
 We are proud of this history and will do everything we can to preserve it.

-In keeping with this commitment, the Farzaneh Family Center for Iranian and Persian Gulf Studies is increasing its fellowship opportunities for Iranian students at the University of Oklahoma.
-Through generous support from our founding benefactors, Muhammad and Jalal Farzaneh, we will be making a significant expansion of the financial resources available to Iranian students at the University of Oklahoma.
+In keeping with this commitment, the Farzaneh Family Center for Iranian and Persian Gulf Studies is increasing its fellowship opportunities for Iranian students.
+Muhammad and Jalal Farzaneh have increased the amount of the scholarship available to Iranian students at the University of Oklahoma to $3,000.

-For more information about scholarship opportunities for international students from Iran, click on the "'Farzaneh Family Scholarships for Iranian Students" link below.
+See more information about scholarship opportunities for international students from Iran under "'Farzaneh Family Scholarships for Iranian Students" below.

-The Farzaneh family have been long-time supporters of the University of Oklahoma and the David L. Boren College of International Studies.
-The Farzaneh Family’s gift to to support the Iranian and Persian Gulf Studies at OU includes scholarships to OU students studying the Persian language.
-Up to 12 scholarships will be awarded in the amount of $1,000 each.
+The Farzaneh family have been long-time supporters of the University of Oklahoma and the College of International Studies.
+The Farzaneh Family’s gift to support the Iranian and Persian Gulf Studies at OU includes scholarships to OU students who meet the criteria and are citizens of Iran.
+This generous gift to OU Iranian students is provided to assist those who have a significant financial need.

 - Must be a full-time, regularly enrolled student at the University;